 If you and your partner cannot reach an agreement about children’s matters, or if there are urgent issues that need to be addressed, Family Court proceedings may be necessary.
 We can represent you in court and guide you through what can otherwise be a confusing process.
-With our experience and expertise, you can be sure that your case will be presented to the court in a way that achieves your desired outcome for your children.

 If the parties agree on the parenting arrangements of the children, a parenting order may be made.
 This involves an application to the court for consent orders which sets out the parenting arrangements including who the child will live with, the time they spend with each parent or relative, communication between the parent and the children and any other aspect of care and welfare for the child.

 The benefit of a parenting order is that it is binding.
 The order is granted and endorsed by the court.
 If one party does not follow the order, an application can be brought to the court for contravention.